Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 5. Battery Storage and Backup Systems

-Adding battery storage or generator backup increases total cost but provides energy independence.
+Adding battery storage increases total system cost but significantly enhances energy independence.

 - Hybrid inverter setups

-These systems allow your home to remain powered during outages.
+These systems allow homeowners to store excess energy and maintain power during outages.

 How Incentives Reduce Solar Costs in Illinois